benashford/benashford.github.com/_posts/2015-06-02-java-in-a-polygot-jvm-world.md

 I chose Option 3.

 The single major difference between synchronous and asynchronous communication, is how you go about reading the responses.
-Synchronously you would read from an `InputStream` until you have the data you are expecting (Redis is deterministic in this regard.); if the data is not yet available, the thread will block until it is.
+Synchronously you would read from an `InputStream` until you have the data you are expecting (Redis is deterministic in this regard); if the data is not yet available, the thread will block until it is.
 Asynchronously, you will receieve a sequence of events, each of which contain an arbitrary amount of data; each event could contain multiple messages, but also an event may contain only part of a message; client code needs to combine multiple events to reconsititute a single message.

 #### The Redis protocol ####